 In studies performed on rats, estrogen has also been correlated with a whopping 480% increase in methyltrienolone which is an androgen connected to the levator ani muscle.

 The production of growth hormone and IGF-1 (insulin-like growth factor) are also influenced by estrogen.
 This female sex hormone can increase the proliferation of IGF-1 in body tissues and liver which leads to greater muscle gains and protein synthesis.

 Estrogen also plays an important role when it comes to serotonin production.
 Serotonin is known for regulating the sleep/waking cycle.

 Bodybuilders who take aromatase inhibitors as drugs might have low levels of estrogen in the body.
 This can alter the serotonin production and lead to a thing called “steroid fatigue”.

 This is usually characterized by a general feeling of tiredness which can interfere with training regimes and prevent the athlete from performing at his peak.
 Maximizing muscle gains can be difficult in this case.

 Some of the drugs which inhibit aromatase and can lead to “steroid fatigue” are anastrozole, letrozole and fadrozole.
 This happens if they are taken in high quantities, above the prescribed dosage and for long period of times.

-The aforementioned aromatase inhibitors are taken orally while Aromasin can be injected.
+The aforementioned aromatase inhibitors like anastrozole for men are taken orally while Aromasin can be injected.
 There haven’t been studies assessing the short-term symptoms of these drugs on the physiology of an athlete.